corbe19/Startup-Web-App/README.md

 ## React deliverable

-For this deliverable I converted the application over to use Vue.
-I know it is supposed to use React, but the instructor said I could use Vue because I already have extensive experience with React.
+For this deliverable I converted the application over to use React.

  - **Bundled and transpiled** - done!
  - **Components** - Login and About are components.